STUDY JAPANESE ONLINE WITH NATIVES HERE

 If the girl stops using pronouns like わたし (watashi) or あたし (atashi) and starts referring to herself in the third person, she may have a romantic interest in you.

-Remember that all of the above can really say nothing, maybe it's just an attempt to be friendly with you.
-But who knows, you're lucky.
+Remembering that all the items above can really mean nothing, maybe it's just an attempt to be friendly with you.
+But who knows, you might get lucky.

 What other verbal cues have you seen where a Japanese girl shows that she likes a guy?